Fudan-iGEM/2025-wiki/pages/education.md

 Early science education plays a decisive role in shaping curiosity, critical thinking, and problem-solving skills.
 Primary science education ensures that children are not merely passive recipients of knowledge but active participants who question, investigate, and explore.
 Positive early experiences can even influence students’ career aspirations and help bridge the gender gap in STEM fields[^2].

-Children were therefore a primary target audience for our activities.
-Since most have limited prior knowledge of biology—let alone synthetic biology—our first goal was to capture their interest through relatable, real-world examples.
-We designed playful, curriculum-aligned activities that encourage students to recognize the science all around them.
-To extend learning beyond the classroom, we also encouraged children to share what they learned with parents and friends, creating a multiplier effect that spreads knowledge across communities.
+As a result, children are a key audience for our activities.
+With limited prior knowledge of biology, our first goal was to spark their curiosity through relatable, real-world examples.
+We designed playful, curriculum-aligned activities that help them see science in everyday life and share it with others—spreading knowledge beyond the classroom.

 ### My Microb Friends——Picturebook